How Many Counties Are in Each US State?

 | 10 | Virginia | 95 | 8.6M | 90,802 |

 Texas's 254 counties reflect its history as an independent republic that subdivided land for local governance.
-Georgia (159) and Virginia (133, including independent cities) round out the top three.
+Georgia (159) and Kentucky (120) round out the top three by counties alone; Virginia ranks among the top when its 38 independent cities are counted as county-equivalents (95 counties + 38 independent cities = 133 county-equivalents in total).
 See the full county boundaries on our interactive US county map.

 States with the fewest counties